camunda/camunda-docs-manual/site/src/documents/api-references/cmmn10/10-tasks/05-human-task.html.md

 ## User Assignment

 A human task can be directly assigned to a user.
-This is done by using the attribute <code>performerRef</code> on a human task element.
-The defined <code>performerRef</code> attribute references an existing role.
+This is done by using the attribute `performerRef` on a human task element.
+The defined `performerRef` attribute references an existing role.
 Such a role definition needs a name that actually defines the user.

 ```xml
 <case ... >